 5. Other Formalities

-Besides these, expatriate employees also need to get themselves medically screened, apply for an Emirates ID, get their biometrics done, and attach the results of the medical test along with a signed copy of the employment contract to the Ministry of Labour for obtaining the work permit.
+Besides these, expatriate employees also need to get medically screened, apply for an Emirates ID, get their biometrics done, and attach the results of the medical test along with a signed copy of the employment contract to the Ministry of Labour for obtaining the work permit.

 6. Health Insurance and Work Permit